-Before getting your nipples pierced, do plenty of research online and talk to friends who’ve had the same procedure done.
+Before getting your nipples pierced, research online and talk to friends about the same procedure.

-Find out everything you can about the process, including whether anesthesia is used and what type of jewelry is best suited for your needs.
+Find out everything you can about the process, including whether anesthesia is used and what type of jewelry best suits your needs.

-If possible, schedule a consultation with a professional experienced piercer.
+If possible, schedule a consultation with an experienced professional piercer.